Hawkynt/LearnCoding/README.md

 #### Text Compression

-- **Burrows–Wheeler Transform:** Explore the Burrows–Wheeler Transform and how it improves text compression.
-Write examples to implement this transform and understand its impact on compression ratio.
+- **Data Re-ordering:** Explore the Burrows–Wheeler Transform, delta encoding and normalization.
+Write examples to implement these and understand its impact on compression ratio.
 - **Dictionary Sizes:** Investigate the importance of dictionary sizes in text compression algorithms.
 Experiment with different sizes to see their effect on compression efficiency.
 - **Sliding Windows:** Learn about sliding window techniques used in compression algorithms like LZ77.
 Implement examples to understand how they work.
 - **Probabilistic Modelling:** Study probabilistic modelling and its role in text compression.
 Write examples to use these models for predicting and compressing text data.